Marketing made Easy — A Comprehensive Guide to Marketing

 - Marketing is based on science.
 Not on creativity.

 Because marketing starts even before creating the product.
-It begins with understanding the customers and customers’ needs that leads to creating the product that fits.
+It begins with understanding the customers and customers’ needs which leads to creating the product that fits.

-That’s why it’s based on science and not just coming up with any random product idea or writing creative slogans, copy-writings to sell a product that may already exist.
+That’s why it’s based on science and not just coming up with any random product idea or writing creative slogans, or an ad or landing page copy to sell a product that may already exist.

 Now you may wonder, what is the science behind it and how things actually work in marketing?